 About 90 minutes’ drive away you can find:

 At Poitiers, Futuroscope, a futuristic theme park with something for all ages.
 The entry price normally includes the evening show.

 At Les Epesses, south of Cholet, Puy du Fou, an historical theme park with some of the most spectacular shows you can possibly imagine.
 It has been voted several times as the world’s best theme park.

-At Saint Aignan, just East of Tours, the ZooParc de Beauval, which is one of the top 10 zoos in the world with over 10,000 animals, including a pair of giant Pandas and a baby giant Panda (Yuan Meng) who was born in 2017 and is unique in France (he is also seriously cute!!).
+At Saint Aignan, just East of Tours, the ZooParc de Beauval, which is one of the top 10 zoos in the world with over 35,000 animals and 800 species, including a pair of giant Pandas and a baby giant Panda (Yuan Meng) who was born in 2017 and is unique in France (he is also seriously cute!!).
 The full story of his birth and progress is on the Beauval website.